U.S. Democrats go on attack against Warren on healthcare, taxes at debate

 The investigation focuses on Trump’s efforts to pressure Ukraine to investigate his unsubstantiated allegation that Biden improperly tried to aid his son Hunter’s business interests in Ukraine.

-Biden and Sanders both said that Trump was “the most corrupt president in history,” and Congress would be remiss if it did not pursue the impeachment probe.
+Biden and Sanders both said that Trump was “the most corrupt president in history,” and that Congress would be remiss if it did not pursue the impeachment probe.

+“Impeachment is the way that we establish that this man will not be permitted to break the law over and over without consequences,” Warren said.

+Biden said Trump was going after him because he did not want to face him in next year’s election.

 “Look, my son did nothing wrong.
 I did nothing wrong.
 I carried out the policy of the United States government in rooting out corruption in Ukraine and that’s what we should be focused on,” Biden said.
 “What I think is important is we focus on why it’s so important to remove this man from office.”

-Warren said: “Impeachment is the way that we establish that this man will not be permitted to break the law over and over without consequences.”

-Buttigieg said “the president had left Congress with no choice.”
-But some Democrats warned that the party should bring Americans on board to support the probe.
+Some Democrats warned that the party should bring Americans on board to support the probe.
 “We have to conduct this process in a way that is honorable,” Booker said.

+Buttigieg and O’Rourke clashed over O’Rourke’s plan for mandatory buybacks of assault weapons by the government.
+Buttigieg called it unrealistic, and fired back at O’Rourke when he said it was time to stop listening to opinion polls.

 Reporting by Trevor Hunnicutt and Jarrett Renshaw; Writing by John Whitesides; Editing by Colleen Jenkins and Peter Cooney